 Why not making giving a family tradition?
 It is never too late to start giving together, even if your children are grown.

 One Unto® partner recently shared how they make giving a big part of their family’s Thanksgiving celebration.
 While everyone is gathered together, they decide — with their adult children — what ministry they will support for the year.
 The parents’ goal is to train their children to make wise giving choices while they are still around to guide them.
 What a beautiful picture of how giving can grow with your family and be passed on and handed down.

 Whether you are leading young children, teens, or adults, your influence lasts a lifetime.
 With time and intentionality you can teach the ones you love to live out their faith by practicing generosity — impacting generations to come.

 You can ensure ministry continues for years to come!

 What if you could maximize the impact of your giving by sustaining ministry efforts that relieve suffering, restore dignity, and reveal hope in the toughest places on earth?

-Unto is hosting the “Legacy Giving: How to Make a Gift Today That Can Outlive You” webinar October 27 where you can learn how you can leave a legacy of kindness by investing in the Maximum Impact Endowment Fund.
-We invite you to join us!
+Unto hosted the “Legacy Giving: How to Make a Gift Today That Can Outlive You” webinar October 27, 2020.
+Watch the replay to learn how you can leave a legacy of kindness by investing in the Maximum Impact Endowment Fund.

 Published October 16, 2020